 Some few beers may hold up well up to a year.

-Here is where the myth within the myth comes in, however: People sometimes think in that beer gets better with age, and this is generally not true.
+Here is where the myth within the myth comes in, however.
+People sometimes think that beer gets better with age, and this is generally not true.
 Yet, other people think that aging is never appropriate for beer and no beer can benefit from it.
 This is a myth!
 There do exist beers that can improve their flavor when appropriately aged.
 Like fine wine, their flavors become more complex and…more awesome.

 Beers That Improve with Age

-An example of a beer that improves with age are Belgium's Lambic beers, something I enjoy often and would highly recommend you try.
+An example of a beers that improve with age are Belgium’s Lambic beers, something I enjoy often and would highly recommend you try.
 These beers are aged in oak barrels for up to two years.
 After this, certain bottled styles of Lambic can continue aging in the bottle for many years.
 Aging always has to do with oxidation.
 But while oxidation is responsible for off-flavors and bad aromas in stale beer or wine, it is also responsible for the complex compounds that lead to the flavor of wine and beer that benefits from it.

 Another example of aged beers are barrel-aged beers.
-However, they do not necessarily age in the bottle.
+However, they do not necessarily age well in the bottle.